valkoivo/psyloom/docs/API.md

 ### Check Creation Status

 Retrieves the status of a personality creation process.
-Once the process is complete, the response will include the `audience_id` required for interaction.
+Once the process is complete, the response will include the `person_id` required for interaction.

 `GET /audience/{process_id}`